 It’s Your Time To Play

-My job changed to drawing up plans on the computer, printing them out on a plotter, handing them over to someone else, getting them back with corrections, making the changes on the computer, printing them out on a plotter, handing them over to someone else, getting them back with corrections, making the changes on the computer, printing... well, you get the idea.
+I'd spent six years in college to launch a shiny corporate career in interior design, only to end up trapped in a loop.
+Drawing up plans on the computer, printing them out on a plotter, handing them over, getting them back with corrections, making the changes on the computer, printing them out, handing them over... well, you get the idea.
 I. Hated.
 It.

 It sucked all the joy right out of me.

-Anyhoo, back to my story.
-I had plenty of free time after work and on weekends, but I had zero time to do anything that really mattered to me, like my art.
-Because I just didn’t have the bandwidth for it.
+I had plenty of free time after work and on weekends.
+But I had zero bandwidth to do anything that actually mattered to me.
+Like my art.
+I mean, I thought about painting ALL THE TIME.
+But I couldn’t actually get going on it.
+There was something wrong with me.

 I still remember how totally trapped I felt.

-Fast forward a couple of weeks, and I ditched my well-paying corporate career to become a properties artisan.
+A door opened.
+Fast forward a couple of weeks, and I ditched my well-paying corporate job to become a properties artisan.
 No lie.

 Well, first I spent a year as a props apprentice.
 And since that doesn't pay a whole lot, I also ended up waitressing on the side.
 Eeeek!